 • Healing venous leg ulceration

-• Improving quality of life in patients with vascular disease
+• Improving the quality of life in patients with vascular disease

-• Assisting colleagues from other specialties with the control of vascular bleeding
+• Helping colleagues from other specialties with the control of vascular bleeding

-• Assisting colleagues in the management of the vascular complications of diabetes and renal disease
+• Helping colleagues in the management of the vascular complications of diabetes and renal disease

-• Providing a renal access service for patients requiring hemodialysis
+• Providing a renal access service for patients needing hemodialysis